codepress/github-plugin-updater/readme.txt

 == Description ==

 Updates plugins that are hosted on GitHub.
-This is a beta release, so be careful production environments.
+This is a beta release, so be careful in production environments.

 Example usage: